cvSquiggles/Laser-Key-Inventory-Manager/readme.md

 The *keyInventoryScripts* folder contains all they python scripts the app needs to run.
 *utility.py* contains simple things like shortcuts to print dividing lines, etc.
 *scripts.py* contains all the scripts that communicate with the database.

+### Developed by Steven A. Jones for Depco Products